cranksters/playdate-reverse-engineering/formats/pdz.md

-A file with the `.pdz` extension represents an executable container that has been compiled by `pdc`.
-They mostly contain compiled Lua bytecode, but they can sometimes include other assets from the SDK such as images or fonts.
+A file with the `.pdz` extension represents a file container that has been compiled by `pdc`.
+They mostly contain compiled Lua bytecode, but they can sometimes include other assets such as images or fonts.

 This format uses little endian byte order.